BennyWnj/CPSC677/HW3/bias.md

 ### Posts
-In this section, we list great posts (some of them features awesome visualizations) that investigate biases in word embeddings.
+In this section, we list great posts (some of them features awesome visualizations) that investigated biases in word embeddings.
 * Bias in Word Embeddings: What Causes It? [[link](https://kawine.github.io/blog/nlp/2019/09/23/bias.html)]
 * Racial Bias in BERT (with good visualization) [[link](https://towardsdatascience.com/racial-bias-in-bert-c1c77da6b25a)]
 * Gender bias in word embeddings? [[link](https://www.kaggle.com/rtatman/gender-bias-in-word-embeddings)]